christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 numpy_array = torch_array.numpy()
 ```

-which will keep the pointers to the same values:
+which will keep the pointers to the original values:

 ```python
 numpy_array+= 1